Employee Benefit Plan and Pension Audits

 Employee benefit plans can include medical, dental and vision insurance, retirement plans, life insurance and disability insurance.

-An employee benefit plan audit (EBP audit) assesses your current plan to determine if it covers your employees’ benefits and payments in compliance with all laws and regulations.
+An employee benefit plan audit (EBP audit) also considers whether your current benefit plan is in compliance with various laws and regulations.

-The United States Department of Labor (DOL) requires that companies with 100 or more employees who participate in the EBP must complete an EBP or pension plan audit.
-As part of these benefit plans, EBP and pension audit requirements also include having a Certified Public Accounting (CPA) firm perform the audit due to the complexity and special training that is needed.
+The United States Department of Labor (DOL) requires that companies with 100 or more participants with account balances must complete an EBP plan audit.
+As part of these benefit plans, EBP requirements also include having a Certified Public Accounting (CPA) firm perform the audit due to the complexity and special training that is needed.

-Our team at 415 Group is thoroughly trained, up-to-date and knowledgeable on the legislative and regulatory developments affecting these plans.
+Our team at 415 Group is thoroughly trained, experienced and up-to-date on the legislative and regulatory developments affecting these plans.
 We stay abreast of the latest developments from governing agencies, including the Internal Revenue Service, the Department of Labor and the Pension Benefit Guaranty Corporation.
-We are also well-versed on the regulatory and reporting requirements established by the American Institute of Certified Public Accountants and Financial Accounting Standards Board.
+We are also well-versed in the regulatory and reporting requirements established by the American Institute of Certified Public Accountants and Financial Accounting Standards Board.

 How Can 415 Group Help?